menikhilravi/FinTelligence/README.md

 streamlit run app.py

 This will launch the interactive dashboard in a new tab in your web browser.
 You can use the search box or dropdown in the sidebar to explore the sentiment for different tickers.
-Viewing the Data

-Besides the UI, you can inspect the collected data directly by using any SQLite database browser to open the sentiments.db file.
-This will allow you to see the sentiments table and run queries on your data.

 -- UI & Advanced Features: The "Next Level" --

-With the data pipeline built, the next step is to visualize the results and consider advanced features to make the tool even more powerful.
-This section provides an example visualization and ideas for future development.

-UI Options

-For a rich user experience, an interactive web dashboard is recommended.
-The **Streamlit** library is perfect for this, allowing you to build a functional UI with just Python.

-Key UI Components:
+Advanced Key UI Components:

-    Dropdown to select stocks
     Interactive charts with Plotly
     Color-coded cards for headlines
     Auto-refreshing data

 Advanced Features

-Once the MVP is functional, consider these enhancements to improve its capabilities and accuracy.
+Once the MVP is functional these enhancements to improve its capabilities and accuracy.
 Potential Upgrades:
     Add more data sources (Reddit, SEC filings)
     Use Named Entity Recognition (NER) for accuracy Implement an automated alerting system
     Backtest sentiment against historical prices